How to Format Your Emails With Examples & Best Practices

 What is an email format?

+An email format includes a subject line, greeting, body, closing line, and signature.
 An email format will guide you on how to structure your message based on the recipient and tailor it to their needs and preferences.
-Different emails follow different formats, but the intent remains more or less the same - to deliver the intended message.

-Why should you use proper email format?
+Why should you use a proper email format?

 • Keep it clear, concise, and within the standard character limit.